Learn about the benefits of open access publishing and NHMRC/ARC open access mandates.

 PLOS publishes peer-reviewed Open Access journals across all areas of science and medicine.

 Victoria University has a PLOS membership which covers the article processing charge for VU researchers who meet the criteria to publish in their open access journals.
-When authors submit a manuscript to PLOS they need to state their affiliation to Victoria University (it is better to submit from on campus so the VU IP address is recognised) Check the PLOS website for instructions on how select our institutional account..
+When authors submit a manuscript to PLOS they need to state their affiliation to Victoria University (it is better to submit from on campus so the VU IP address is recognised) Check the on how select our institutional account..

 Open access and journal quality

 There is no specific relationship between open access and journal quality – open access journals can be among the best in their field and have high impact factors, or they can be low quality – sometimes the result of opportunistic or predatory publishing.